 - Respect the word count limit and any other guidelines: Sometimes scholarship applications ask for a limited number of words in entries as they are easier to go through, plus candidates have the opportunity of showing their aptitude to keep things on point and not go off on tangents which is a frequent occurrence whenever essay instructions do not go into such specifics.

 - Make sure you are submitting your best work: Most scholarships are a once-in-a-lifetime opportunity.
-They require an essay to prove your abilities beyond your transcript of records and short biography.
+They require an essay to prove your abilities beyond your transcript of records and a short biography.
 So, before submitting, go through it one last time to make sure it is the best it can possibly be.
-It can be the strongest or weakest point of your application and your chances of being awarded a grant can be increased or reduced purely based on your writing and answer to the writing prompt given.
+It can be the strongest or weakest point of your application and your chances of being awarded a grant can be increased or reduced purely based on your writing an answer to the writing prompt given.

 - Do not wait till the last minute to send your submission: Here you may also need to consider time zone differences, poor internet connections etc. I have personally spent days on an essay only to be unable to turn it on time because of PC issues.
 So, have a backup copy of your entry on a memory card or wherever else is convenient and try to submit at least a few hours before the deadline.